sonic-net/sonic-mgmt/docs/testplan/Chassis-fabric-test-plan.md

   ...
 ```

-The TestbedProcessing.py is changed to process the fabric_link_topology section and generates the output in files/sonic_lab_fabric_links.csv by pulling host name as device, asic, link id and the expected link status.
+TestbedProcessing.py parses and processes the fabric_link_topology section and subsequently generates the output in files/sonic_lab_fabric_links.csv.

-An example of /files/sonic_lab_fabric_links.csv for the same link is as follows.
+An excerpt of the generated output (/files/sonic_lab_fabric_links.csv) for the example link described earlier is as follows:

 ```
 device,asic,link,status,peer_asic,peer_link,peer_status